Constancy Forms Pathway

 Consistent sowing forms the Path of the Way—Haphazard actions create destruction.

+Constancy, or consistency, is a well-known historical principle for success, whether applied to business, spiritual development, or personal matters.
 Constancy within your pathway yields good results by first building a solid foundation.
-Constancy, or consistency, is a well-known historical principle for success, whether applied to business, spiritual development, or personal matters.
 Consistent application reduces burdensome thinking, for you have accomplished all that can be done that day.
 Constancy reduces grasping for intellectual solutions not wedded to wisdom (spirit).
-We will see this lack of constancy demonstrated in the story of Ahaz.
+We will see this lack of consistency demonstrated in the story of Ahaz.

 *

-The powerful Assyrian empire continued to expand.
-Syria (Damascus) and Israel formed an alliance to confront the Assyrians and wished Ahaz to join them.
+The mighty Assyrian Empire continued to expand.
+Confronting this expansion, Syria (Damascus) and Israel formed an alliance to confront the Assyrians.
+They wished Ahaz to join them.
 When Ahaz refused, the allied kingdoms attacked Ahaz in an attempt to replace him.
 In response, Ahaz seeks unity with Assyria.* Isiah the Prophet warns Ahaz to avoid entangling alliances with Assyria (heathen nations) (Isaiah 7.10-16).
 He encourages Ahaz to rely on Jehovah and listen to His voice, to receive good guidance.
 Ahaz puts aside Isaiah’s advice.
 Instead, he beckons Tiglath-Pileser, king of Assyria, into an agreement that essentially turns Judea into a vassal state under the powerful Assyrian Empire.

 *The Assyrian war lasted from 734-732 BCE, Jewish Encyclopedia.